 The average ecommerce return rate

-The CNBC reported that online retailers often have e-commerce returns as high as forty per cent, and clothing sites could see e-commerce return rates as high as fifty-six per cent.
+CNBC reported that online retailers often have ecommerce returns as high as 40 %, and clothing sites could see ecommerce return rates as high as 56 %.

-It might be painful to provide refunds for almost a 3rd of the orders you ship, and it feels disappointed to pay for return shipping on top of it.
-However, returns are an essential service you offer for your consumers.
+It might be painful to provide refunds for almost a 3rd of the orders you ship, and it feels disappointing to pay for return shipping on top of it.
+However, returns are an essential service you offer to your consumers.

 Two-thirds of users eager to know what is your return policy before they click the purchase button.
-This is even more essential if you want to expand as international e-commerce.
-If you create “returns” simple as possible, almost all consumers will purchase from you again.
+This is even more essential if you want to expand as international ecommerce.
+If you create “returns” as simply as possible, almost all consumers will purchase from you again.

-survey by UPS (United Parcel Service) found that online shoppers research their buys and gravitate to shops with transparent policies.
-The study has found that thirty-six percent of e-commerce shoppers had made a return in the previous 3 months.
+A survey by UPS (United Parcel Service) found that online shoppers research their buys and gravitate to shops with transparent policies.
+The study has found that 36 % of ecommerce shoppers had made a return in the previous 3 months.

 What’s the Primary Reason Customers Return Purchases?